Clonidine Addiction: Side Effects, Withdrawal, and Signs of Overdose

 Clonidine Treatment Options

-People might feel unsure about seeking treatment for clonidine because it isn’t always thought of as something that you can get addicted to.
+People might feel unsure about seeking treatment for clonidine because it isn’t always thought of as something you can get addicted to.
 It’s a simple prescription drug, and it seems pretty harmless, right?

-In fact, it would be unintelligent to try and get off of clonidine without the help of professionals.
+It would be unintelligent to try and get off of clonidine without the help of professionals.
 Some drug addictions are safe to quit cold turkey, but clonidine isn’t one of them.

 The withdrawal symptoms can be intense enough to put someone in the hospital, and those effects are avoidable if you go through the process under the supervision of professionals.